Health insurance in the Czech Republic

 Got more questions?

 Each situation is unique, so we’d always recommend visiting our organization, where we can answer your questions in depth.
 Call +420 252 543 846 and make an appointment for counseling.

 We’d like to point out that all information is valid as of the article publication date.
 The information may change with time.
-You may always inquire about the current situation in a personal meeting.
+You may always inquire about the current situation in a personal meeting with a social worker.

 We’ve also prepared a short video on this topic.
 Check it out! ☺